 plot(g)

 There are other terra spatial data functions you can use to manipulate the polygons.
-Since we won’t be focusing on the terra package for handling vector data in this class, you can learn more about these functions on your own here.
+Since we won’t be focusing too much on the terra package for handling vector data in this class, you can learn more about these functions on your own here.

 Although useful when working with vector data within the terra universe, it is not the current standard package for processing vector data in R. This designation belongs to the sf package, which was created in 2016.
 In contrast to the terra package, which uses a rather complex data structure, sf is much easier to use and fits in very naturally with the tidyverse.
 Which means we can use most of the functions we went through when we learned about the tidyverse package to clean and process sf spatial objects.
-This includes mapping vector data using ggplot, which we will cover later.
+This includes mapping vector data using ggplot2, which we will cover later.

 The sf package is the major package for handling vector data in R. It conceives of spatial objects as simple features.
 What is a feature?
 A feature is thought of as a thing, or an object in the real world, such as a building or a tree.
 A wetland preserve can be a feature.
 As can a city and a neighborhood.
 Features have a geometry describing where on Earth the features are located, and they have attributes, which describe other properties.
 The main application of simple feature geometries is to describe two-dimensional geometries by points, lines, or polygons.
+To learn more about simple features, check out Chapter 2 in GWR.

 The function for reading in spatial data into R as an

-.
+sf object is st_read().
 I zipped up and

 uploaded onto GitHub a folder containing files for this lab.
 Set your